-In accordance with the Admissions Appeals Code, applicants who have been refused a place for their child at the school may appeal against the decision to an independent appeals panel.
+In accordance with the Admissions Appeals Code, applicants who have been refused a place for their child at the school will receive a refusal letter, which will set out the reason for refusal and the right of appeal to an independent appeals panel.
+The decision of the panel is binding on parents and the admitting authority.
 Details of how to appeal will be included in the refusal letter.

 All appeals must be received within 20 days of the receipt of the refusal letter to be heard on time.
-[Please note that places in infant classes are restricted to 30 under the infant class size regulations].
+NB: Places in Reception, Year 1 and Year 2, are restricted to 30, under the infant class size regulations.